Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Thank you."
 Thurrsto had just been dismissed.

 He felt confident about his decision as he walked away, which he took as a good sign.
 He’d learned to *trust* doubt in his career, and its absence in this moment was reassuring.
-Whatever happened next, he was quite sure he hadn’t made the *wrong* choice at least…But there was still a lot to do to ensure he’d made the *right* one.
+Whatever happened next, he was quite sure he hadn’t made the *wrong* choice at least...
+But there was still a lot to do to ensure he’d made the *right* one.

 And it all began with a battle plan.